JupitorStudioDev/FluxUIDocs/toast.md

 ###  [$flux.toast()](https://fluxui.dev/components/toast#fluxtoast)
 The Alpine.js magic method used to trigger toasts from Alpine components.
 It can be used in two ways:
 ```
+// Simple usage with just a message...
+$flux.toast('Your changes have been saved')
+// Advanced usage with full configuration...
+$flux.toast({
+    heading: 'Success!',
-// Simple usage with just a message...$flux.toast('Your changes have been saved')// Advanced usage with full configuration...$flux.toast({  heading: 'Success!',  text: 'Your changes have been saved',  variant: 'success',  duration: 3000})
+    text: 'Your changes have been saved',
+    variant: 'success',
+    duration: 3000
+})
 ```

 Parameter |  Description